 "A great thing about the IB is that you can delve deep into topics that truly interest you, and the teachers here encourage you to apply any sort of prior knowledge you might possess."- Julian '19

 Choose your subject level.

-You can play to your strengths by selecting at least three of your chosen subjects at High Level (HL) for a more in-depth study, while maintaining varied studies with three subjects at Student Level (SL).
+You can play to your strengths by selecting at least three of your chosen subjects at High Level (HL) for a more in-depth study, while maintaining varied studies with three subjects at Standard Level (SL).
 Most courses that we offer can be studied at either SL or HL.